Kari Leppänen

-Kari Tapio Leppänen (born September 1, 1945) is a Finnish comic strip artist who has worked on the Phantom comic since 1979.
+Kari Tapio Leppänen (born September 1, 1945) is a Finnish comics artist who has worked on "the Phantom" since 1979.
 Leppänen's career started in the magazine Sarjis.
 This was a magazine with only Finnish series.
 He wrote science fiction under the pseudonym Oskari.
-The Swedish comic strip publisher Semic became aware of his work and offered him a job as a painter on the Phantom series.
-He accepted the offer.
-Leppänen is still painting for the Phantom.
+The Swedish comics publisher Semic became aware of his work and offered him a job as an artist on the Phantom series.